tymaestro/Slot-Machine-Game/README.md

 ## Acknowledgements

 Thank you to my mentor who gave me very helpful feedback and was very encouraging during our mentor sessions.

+Also, a big thank you to the Slack community over the course of this entire module.